kevishi/parallelbondorder/matching/README.md

 * Hydrogens are ignored
 * Edges out of a ring to an oxygen are assumed to be double bonds

-In this project, you will optimize bond order assignment (aka Kekule assignment), preparing a correct implementation of an efficient parallel perfect matching algorithm.
-The baseline implementations in existing open source cheminformatics libraries are correct, but are exponential in the number of fused rings (cycles).
-Initially, this wasn't a problem because most molecules are simple.
-Then someone tried a nanotube with hundreds of rings.
-Oops.

-[Labute](papers/Labute-2005.pdf) suggests a maximum matching algorithm, but the method is serial and too complicated anyway.
-Perfect matching algorithms can, of course, be parallel (e.g., [Chawla](papers/Chawla-2004.pdf) or [Mulmuley](papers/Mulmuley-1987.pdf)).

 Several target molecules are included through GitHub, ranging in size from 6-10 atoms (tiny) to 500+ atoms.

-Please contact me (geoffh@pitt.edu) if you have any questions about this.

-##Deliverables:

-- You can implement the matching algorithm in any language, although C++ is strongly preferred.
-- The implementation should be highly parallel.
-OpenMP is strongly preferred.
-- You must be willing to release your final code under a GPLv2, LGPL, or BSD (preferred) open source license

 ## Testing